TV Writing: From Outline to First Draft of Your Pilot

 • provide written feedback from a Sundance Advisor at three points during the course.

 You will submit your work to a Sundance Advisor for written feedback at three points throughout the 10-week course.
-For an additional fee, you may elect to meet with your advisor for a 60-minute 1-1 session during the course term.
+For an additional fee, you may elect to meet with your advisor for a 60-minute one-on-one session during the course term.

 Sundance Collab provides accommodations and support services to participants with disabilities.
 Accommodations and services are designed to meet the needs of each participant.
 Please email us at accessibility@sundance.org to arrange for services.